MandarinIndia/Neural-Network-for-Cat-Classification/readme.md

 ## Features

-- Image classification as "cat" or "not cat."
+- Image Classification: Classifies images as "cat" or "not cat."
-- Pre-trained model for quick inference.
+- Pre-trained Model: A pre-trained model is included for quick inference.
-- Training scripts for custom dataset.
+- Custom Training: Includes scripts to train the network on a custom dataset.

+## About

+The core functions required for building and training the neural network are implemented in the utils.py file.
+These functions are then called with the appropriate arguments in the dnn.ipynb Jupyter notebook, where the complete workflow is demonstrated, including data loading, preprocessing, model training, and evaluation.